-Prior to joining the London School of Economics and Political Science (LSE), Timo has been working for seven years at Germany’s technical agency for international development cooperation (Deutsche Gesellschaft für Internationale Zusammenarbeit, GIZ).
-As part of its climate policy team, Timo has been advising the climate units of Germany’s Federal Ministry for Economic Cooperation and Development (BMZ) and of South Africa’s Department of Environmental Affairs (DEA).
+Prior to joining the London School of Economics and Political Science (LSE), Timo has been working for seven years at Germany’s agency for international development cooperation (Deutsche Gesellschaft für Internationale Zusammenarbeit, GIZ).
+As part of its climate policy team, Timo has been advising the climate change units of Germany’s Federal Ministry for Economic Cooperation and Development (BMZ) and of South Africa’s Department of Environmental Affairs (DEA).
 As climate change focal point based in Dar es Salaam, Tanzania, Timo led GIZ’s support to the Tanzanian government for the National Adaptation Plan process and was responsible for the delivery of climate adaptation, capacity building and climate finance readiness activities.
 Timo also led the development of innovative climate change projects including for the International Climate Initiative and for the Green Climate Fund, e.g. the project “Climate Services for Infrastructure Investments”, commissioned 2017 with a volume of €5,300,000.

 - Climate change adaptation

-- Climate policy (including UNFCCC processes)
+- Climate policy

 - Climate resilient development